SENSAAS/sensaas/docs/index.rst

 Fitness scores
 ==============

-Fitness scores are calculated using point clouds.
+The alignements provided by SENSAAS are evaluated by fitness scores calculated  from point clouds.
 A fitness score indicates how many points are paired.
 Points are considered paired if their distance is lower than a given threshold.
 In our implementation, we set the threshold value to 0.3 because it is the average distance between two adjacent points in our original point clouds.

 Each score is similar to a Tversky coefficient tuned to evaluate the embedding of a point cloud in another one.
 Therefore, the score of the Source and the score of the Target may differ.
 The smallest point cloud of the two will always obtain the highest fitness score as more points are paired, proportionally.

-There are three different fitness scores but we only use 2 of them, gfit and hfit, to calculate gfit+hfit.
+There are three different fitness scores, but we only use 2 of them, gfit and hfit, to finally calculate gfit+hfit.

-- **gfit** score estimates the geometric matching of point-based surfaces.
+- **gfit** estimates the geometric matching of point-based surfaces.
 It is the ratio between the number of points of the transformed Source that match points of the Target, and its total number of points - **it ranges between 0 and 1**

-- **hfit** score estimates the matching of colored points representing pharmacophore features.
+- **hfit** estimates the matching of colored points representing pharmacophore features.
 It is the sum of the fitness for each class except the first class, to specifically evaluate the matching of polar and aromatic points (classes 2, 3 and 4) - **it ranges between 0 and 1**

-- cfit score is the sum of the fitness for each class, to specifically evaluate the matching of the colored points of the 4 classes - it ranges between 0 and 1
+- cfit is the sum of the fitness for each class, to specifically evaluate the matching of the colored points of the 4 classes - it ranges between 0 and 1

-The hybrid score is called **gfit+hfit** and is the sum = gfit + hfit scores **gfit+hfit ranges between 0 and 2**
+The hybrid score called **gfit+hfit** is the sum = gfit + hfit scores - **gfit+hfit ranges between 0 and 2**

   A gfit+hfit score close to 2.0 means a perfect superimposition.